awesome-foss/awesome-sysadmin/README.md

 ## External links

-Various resources, such as books, websites and articles, for improving your skills and knowledge.

-## Blogs

-- [Code as Craft](https://codeascraft.com/) - Etsy's Ops blog, lots of technical posts.
-- [DevOpsGuys](http://blog.devopsguys.com/) - Devops consultants who blog about operations.
-- [Rackspace Developers](https://developer.rackspace.com/blog/) - Slightly biased blog with lots of Devops Topics.
-- [RoseHosting Blog](https://www.rosehosting.com/blog/) - Linux tutorials for installing and configuring various software through the Linux command line.
-Guides and introductions to different Linux technologies and applications.
-Tips and tricks you can do via the Linux command line and more.

-## Books

-*Sysadmin related books.*

-- [The Linux Command Line](http://linuxcommand.org/tlcl.php) - A book about the Linux command line by William Shotts.

 ## Communities / Forums

-*For the social people.*

 - [ArsTechnica OpenForum](http://arstechnica.com/civis/) – IT Forum which is attached to a large news site.
 - [Reddit](https://www.reddit.com) - Really, really large bulletin board system.